Featured Products

 Before installing the new filters, lubricate their seals with a thin oil film.
 You can use some of the oil dripping from the housing.

-The oil film prevents the seal from bidding and twisting against the housing as you tighten the filters.
+The oil film prevents the seal from binding and twisting against the housing as you tighten the filters.

 Conclusion